Most of my blog posts are based on what you can do to improve your mental health.

 I also repeated to myself that people only show the good stuff online and social media isn't always reality.

-Sleep is so important for overall health and well-being.
+Sleep is so important for your overall health and well-being.

 I used to stay up until the early hours of the morning, watching t.v or on my phone.